-Days Of Our Lives Spoilers: Who Is Fighting For His Life?
+‘Days Of Our Lives’ Spoilers: Who Is Fighting For His Life?

 — Soap Opera Spy (@SoapOperaSpy) April 27, 2017

-Days of Our Lives spoilers via Soap Central also state that while Brady may look like he’s in good hands in the hospital, that doesn’t mean he’s out of the woods yet.
-Later on in the week, we will find out that his health takes a dip and doctors will “feverishly” work on him to save his life.
+Days of Our Lives spoilers via Soap Central also state that while Brady may look like he’s in good hands at the hospital, that doesn’t mean he’s out of the woods yet.
+Later on in the week, viewers will find out that his health takes a dip and doctors will “feverishly” work on him to save his life.
 Will he survive his injuries from the shooting?
 We don’t exactly know yet but fans of the character may be in for a long and stressful week because it doesn’t seem to be easy sailing.

 The other part of the Days of Our Lives episode will focus on Tripp.
 According to Days of Our Lives spoilers, Tripp may finally get the full picture when it comes to the murder of his biological mother.
 As previous spoilers stated, Tripp has landed in Salem with the hopes of finding his biological mother and father.
 Once he found his father Steve and received the news that his mother was killed, he made it a point to pursue her killer.
 What he doesn’t know is that his half-brother Joey is the one who killed his mother.
 That said, Days of Our Lives viewers know that Ava had it coming to her.